ColorblindAdam/ChatGPTPrompts/EssayWritingChatGPT.md

 I do however believe in using tools to make human lives easier.
 ChatGPT makes claims and assertations that are not always true.
 Be careful to look over the information created very carefully.
+When running multiple iterations ChatGPT may forget to include citations just say "Citations please" and it will add them.

 **Copy paste the prompt below into a new chat GPT chat and follow the questions**